A Two-Part Blog Series

 - Data Reporting & Analytics

-In the next blog, we will explore the use of financial tools to manage the price risk of natural gas, and the basic elements of a risk management program.
-The third article will focus on the settlement of gas transactions and related activities.
+In the next blog, we will explore financial tools to manage the price risk of natural gas and the essential elements of a risk management program.
+Finally, the third article will focus on the settlement of gas transactions and related activities.

-ETRM – Gas Management Best Practices: A Three-Part Blog Series
+ETRM – Gas Management Best Practices: A Two-Part Blog Series

-- Part 1: Fundamentals of Natural Gas Production, Transportation, & Scheduling < You are here
+- Part 1: Tracking Natural Gas Production Needs a Comprehensive ETRM Solution < You are here

 Key Terms to Know